 In order to save face, the state of Arizona continues to blame the victims of corruption.
 They do so at great damage to their reputations and credibility.
 Meanwhile, very few of the perpetrators in the Arizona CPS scandals have been held accountable.

 Any contribution you can make to aid our cause is most appreciated.
-You can make a donation to our Patreon using the link provided.
+You can donate to Saving Grace Advocates using the link provided.
 Please help us fight Arizona CPS corruption and bring justice to the families and children who have suffered at their hands.
 Thank you for your continued support and contributions.

 Saving Grace Advocates